pbotros/river/README.md

 # River

 A high-throughput, structured streaming framework built atop Redis Streams.
-Capable of streaming large-volume, high-bandwidth data from one producer to multiple consumers; suitable for use in many IoT and research applications.
-Supports "ingestion" of streams via a separate binary that persists past & present River streams to disk for immediate offline analysis.
+Capable of streaming large-volume, high-bandwidth data from one producer to multiple consumers.
+Supports _ingestion_ of streams via a separate binary that persists River streams to disk for offline analysis.

 Written in C++ with bindings in Python.

 ## Premise

-Research and Internet-of-Things (IoT) applications often require the need for several devices to communicate with one another in near-realtime - for example, a temperature sensor relays data to a microcontroller that controls a thermostat.
-While communicating from point-to-point with a custom protocol is a manageable solution in smaller systems, as system complexity increases data inevitably needs to be read by multiple sources, often simultaneously (that temperature sensor might need to also relay its data to a computer for displaying the realtime temperature).
-Crafting a multi-reader system with existing low-level protocols such as TCP quickly becomes untenable.
+Research and Internet-of-Things (IoT) applications often need to pipe data between devices in near-realtime -- a temperature sensor relays data to a microcontroller that controls a thermostat.
+While a home-grown solution can likely work for simple systems, more complex systems will inevitably require data produced by a single device to be read by multiple sources, often simultaneously -- that temperature sensor might need to also relay its data to a computer for a realtime display.
+These requirements intensify with the growing data capabilities of our hardware.
+Crafting a multi-reader system like this quickly becomes untenable.

 Enter streaming frameworks: libraries designed to "produce" data to many "consumers".
-There are many robust and industry-standard streaming frameworks out there such as [RabbitMQ](https://www.rabbitmq.com/), [Kafka](https://kafka.apache.org/), and [ZeroMQ](https://zeromq.org/); however, they can be cumbersome to install & manage for non-enterprise environments (e.g. Kafka), have limited single-stream throughput (RabbitMQ's [~50k messages/sec](https://www.cloudamqp.com/blog/2018-01-08-part2-rabbitmq-best-practice-for-high-performance.html) maximum), or require non-trivial application-level code to be usable for multi-reader streaming (ZeroMQ).
+There are many robust and industry-standard streaming frameworks out there such as [RabbitMQ](https://www.rabbitmq.com/), [Kafka](https://kafka.apache.org/), and [ZeroMQ](https://zeromq.org/); however, they can be cumbersome to install & manage for non-enterprise environments (e.g. Kafka), have limited single-stream throughput (e.g., RabbitMQ's [~50k messages/sec](https://www.cloudamqp.com/blog/2018-01-08-part2-rabbitmq-best-practice-for-high-performance.html) max even with persistence disabled), or require non-trivial application-level code to be usable for multi-reader streaming (e.g., ZeroMQ).
+These frameworks are tailored towards stricter requirements than is often required for our settings here, where perhaps some data can be dropped and/or delivered twice in failure cases.

-Luckily, for research and IoT applications, requirements are a bit different than a typical industry queue: horizontal scaling & distributed-ness are typically not big concerns; _some_ data often can be dropped in the case of disaster or network partitions; throughput requirements from a single producer can be fairly high (e.g. a device sampling voltage at 50 kHz).
+River was created to meet the needs of streaming in a research or IoT world: pipe data from one device to many others, prioritizing minimal setup and high performance over strict guarantees on message delivery and persistence*.
+River is built on the high-throughput [Redis Streams](https://redis.io/topics/streams-intro), released in Redis 5.0, providing a "schema'd" interface on top of Redis Streams as well as a light layer of management state and metadata.

-River was created to meet these needs, prioritizing minimal setup and utilizing existing open-source technology.
-[Redis Streams](https://redis.io/topics/streams-intro), released in Redis 5.0, are high-throughput and support many classic Pub/Sub notions useful for streaming.
-River provides a schema on top of Redis Streams, as well as a light layer of management state & metadata.
+However, streaming is often only _one_ part of the story.
+Researchers and makers often want to see what was streamed after-the-fact - to analyze that data offline.
+River addresses this unmet need with its "data ingestion": persisting data that was streamed via River to disk.
+Packaged in a separate binary, the `ingester` is a long-running server process that polls for River streams created in Redis and automatically writes the data in batches to disk using a columnar data storage format, [Apache Parquet](https://parquet.apache.org/).
+Once a segment of data is persisted and considered sufficiently stale, the `ingester` will delete this data from Redis in order to allow for indefinitely large streams.

-Additionally, River supports "ingestion": persisting data that was streamed via River to disk, in order to enable post-hoc analysis of data.
-This feature is critical for research applications that have both online and offline applications.
-The ingester is packaged in a separate binary that is designed to be a long-running process; it monitors for any newly created streams via River, reads the stream in batches, and writes each batch to disk.
-On-disk format is [Apache Parquet](https://parquet.apache.org/), a performant columnar data storage format.
+_\* River utilizes Redis for all data storage and thus has the same data consistency guarantees as is configured in your Redis server._

 ## Installation